makaimann/ride-core-demo/README.md

 bug was discovered in the multiply decoder of this processor using SQED.
 It was fixed in this [commit](https://github.com/ridecore/ridecore/commit/200c6a663e01cb2231004bb2543e7ce8b1c92cca)

+# Installing Dependencies
+In the `install` directory, you will find a Dockerfile, a script for installing dependencies on Debian-based systems, and a README with instructions for using either option.

 # Navigating commits
 Start the demo using `./start.sh` and move forward through commits using `./next.sh`.
 At each step, you can see the changed files with `git diff HEAD^`.